Andrew-Robertson10/MIST-4610-Group-Project-2/README.md

 <img width="1232" height="708" alt="Image" src="https://github.com/user-attachments/assets/0919955b-a92d-417a-8272-0603ea85b140" />
 <img width="1435" height="707" alt="Image" src="https://github.com/user-attachments/assets/765c843b-cfca-4200-a110-1eb5e57cb3fa" />

 - This data shows that meteorite discoveries began an upward trend in the 1970s.
-This reflects the start of large-scale systematic search programs, including Antarctic expeditions by Japan (JARE) in 1969 and the U.S. ANSMET program beginning in 1976, which made meteorite collection far more organized and efficient.
+This reflects the start of large-scale systematic search programs, including Antarctic expeditions by Japan (JARE) in 1969 (National Institute of Polar Research, n.d.) and the U.S. ANSMET program beginning in 1976 (Satterwhite et al., 2016) , which made meteorite collection far more organized and efficient.
 - Improvements in classification methods, global scientific collaboration, and expanding international databases also drove rapid growth in the number of documented meteorites.
 - The drop after the early 2010s is not a real decline in meteorite falls; it reflects delays in laboratory classification, publication lag in the Meteoritical Bulletin, and reduced field expeditions in key collection regions like Antarctica.